Blog

 When every paragraph starts with "In today's digital age," readers check out.
 Those openers don't add information.
 They're filler, and your audience knows it.

 Same with verbs.
-AI defaults to "use" (the fancy version) over "use," "implement" over "set up," "use" when it already said "use."
+AI defaults to fancy synonyms when simpler words work better.
 Humans pick simpler words when they're trying to communicate, not impress.

 The Engagement Drop